adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 }
 ```

-Not so simple in SIMD but doable.
+Not so simple in SIMD, but doable.

 ```cpp